SoK: Root Cause of $1 Billion Loss in Smart Contract Real-World Attacks via a Systematic Literature Review of Vulnerabilities: How Do Real-World Attacks on Ethereum Smart Contracts Align With Academic Vulnerability Classifications?

 \begin{InsightBox}[insight:composability]{Composability Risks} While DeFi's composability helps innovation, it also increases attack surfaces.
 Interactions between protocols (e.g., Abracadabra's cross-protocol state issue~\cite{halborn2025abracadabra}) or complex internal logic can hide subtle bugs.
 Composability-aware analysis and verification of protocols helps prevent these issues~\cite{ComposableVerification}. \end{InsightBox}

-\begin{InsightBox}[insight:cross-chain]{Complex Cross-Chain Exploits} Three of the five largest losses (Nomad~\cite{nomad_rekt_2022}, Ronin~\cite{roninbridgeanalysis}, Rho Market~\cite{rekt2024rho}) exploited bridge or multi-chain logic, where state synchronicity is difficult to reason about formally.
-Emergence of these vulnerabilities calls for monitoring and analysis of cross-chain logic~\cite{HighGuard} \end{InsightBox}

-\begin{InsightBox}[insight:insider-threats]{Insider Threats and Privilege Abuse} Access control issues were not just the result of external attackers but also about insufficient organizational controls and excessive privileges (Swaprum~\cite{cryptorank2023swaprum}). \end{InsightBox}

-\begin{InsightBox}[insight:new-evm-features]{New Attack Vectors for EVM Upgrades} The SIR (Synthetics Implemented Right) Trading exploit~\cite{rekt2025sirtrading} using transient storage opcodes (EIP-1153~\cite{EIP1153}) demonstrates that new EVM features can introduce unforeseen vulnerabilities if not implemented and understood correctly by developers. \end{InsightBox}
+\begin{InsightBox}[insight:new-evm-features]{New Attack Vectors for EVM Upgrades} The SIR Trading incident~\cite{rekt2025sirtrading} which happened due to an attack vector on transient storage opcodes (EIP-1153~\cite{EIP1153}) demonstrates that new EVM features can introduce unforeseen vulnerabilities if not implemented and understood correctly by developers. \end{InsightBox}

 \begin{InsightBox}[insight:upgrdability]{Complications of Proxy/Upgradability Pattern} Proxy or upgradability patterns allow for bug fixes but also introduce severe risks if admin keys are compromised (in case of OKX DEX~\cite{rekt2023okxdex} incident) or if governance mechanisms controlling upgrades are subverted (Tornado Cash~\cite{rekt2023tornado} and Atlantis Loans~\cite{solidityscan2023atlantis} incidents). \end{InsightBox}